goldencorpus/ai-deck-translator/Development Plan.md

 - **Translation Quality Metrics**: Implement quality scoring for translations with suggestions for improvements.
 - **Interactive Web Editor**: Add ability to manually edit translations before applying them to slides.
 - **Terminology Management**: Create a system to manage and enforce consistent terminology across translations.
-- **Translation Memory**: Implement a translation memory to reuse previous translations and improve consistency.
 - **Batch Scheduler**: Schedule multiple translation jobs to run sequentially or at specific times.
 - **Custom Style Preservation**: Better handling of custom styles, fonts, and formatting during translation.
 - **PDF Export**: Add option to automatically export translated presentations as PDF.